 Thus everything should begin with the determination of such evolved consumer sentiment.
 Sounds obvious, and easy too, but it can be quite difficult, especially in a situation where:

-• We are interested in long-term, permanent changes, not reactions that are typical of a recessionary period.
+- We are interested in long-term, permanent changes, not reactions that are typical of a recessionary period.
 Thus “it is necessary to look beyond the surface data occurring with the consumer and begin to focus on underlying structural shifts in behaviors” correctly notes analyst Richard Hastings (Global Hunter Securities)

-• The consumer strongly wants something new, but he often does not know what it is, or to what extent it should be different; thus inspiration on the part of the retailer is much more relevant than interrogation of the client (“crowdsourcing” being an odd exercise when it comes to fashion anyways).
+- The consumer strongly wants something new, but he often does not know what it is, or to what extent it should be different; thus inspiration on the part of the retailer is much more relevant than interrogation of the client (“crowdsourcing” being an odd exercise when it comes to fashion anyways).

 Since this is still an on-going process, can we discern anything yet?
 I believe there are already several solid clues, among which the most relevant to luxury players are the following:

-• The paramount importance of value, probably number one.
+- The paramount importance of value, probably number one.
 By this term I mean the “benefit/price” ratio, where the first term includes tangible factors such as both quality and service.

 Selling “dreams” is no longer sufficient, lack of attention to the value-proposition can result into resistance for prices that are deemed inflated and/or quality and service that are considered inadequate.
 This is especially true for the affluent consumer, who today feels a sense of empowerment, solidarity with his peers (5) and an almost ethical imperative to be prudent and wise about his investments in luxury.
 “Consumers will not abandon the resourceful purchasing model that has been a hard-won benefit of the Recession years: the affluent and wealthy market, will insist on extraordinary quality, service and craftsmanship at a discounted price (6)”.
 Thus I find very unfair the stance taken by some retailers to demonize the consumer for wanting better terms of trade, or even for waiting for legitimate markdowns, almost threatening to deprive him of merchandise (7).
-Brands should also realize that certain opulent and ostentatious ways of promoting luxury are today counter-productive, since the consumer knows that he must ultimately pay for them (8).
+Brands should also realize that certain opulent and ostentatious ways of promoting luxury are today counter-productive, since the consumer knows that he must ultimately pay for them (8). - The relevance of general values in the act of acquisition and consumption.
+Of the four fundamental drives that guide human action – the drive to learn, to bond, to believe and to acquire (9)– the latter has become less important than the others.
+Intelligent consumers now feel a sense of responsibility and understand that their consumption has social, environmental and moral impacts.
+I believe this to be a long-term evolutionary process, that has just been accelerated by the Recession (10).

 On this level, luxury brands have been quite insensitive and are now perceived as hopelessly irrelevant; other industries have been much more proactive and effective, and wealthy individuals have shown immensely bigger generosity.
 It is not by patronizing clients that they can now pretend to gain the moral high ground and their petty charity sometimes appear rather hollow, if not disturbing (11).

-• The eagerness to enquire and the willingness to experiment.
+Until now retailers have invested significant resources and showed great ingenuity in “entertaining” their customers; perhaps there is a now a better opportunity to engage them on a more existential level. - The eagerness to enquire and the willingness to experiment.
 There is a sense of fatigue and suspicion with the Brands’ bombastic claims for excellence, infallibility and uniqueness.
 Consumers are capable of looking beyond the label, in search of meaningful heritage, authentic provenance, transparent process, true exclusivity, relevant modernity.
 This provides a great opportunity for luxury retailers “to earn their curatorial stripes once more”, says Milton Pedraza, by getting rid of marginal brands, discovering new and niche manufacturers, filtering only what is valuable from the luxury brands and what is relevant from the designer ones (12).
 Retailers have been very good in educating consumers on brands, fashion and luxury, now they need to lead them on a new path to awareness, discovery, growth, relevance, value.

 I believe that the emergence of serious competition in the form of multi-brand e-commerce is also the result of such consumer desire to expand its horizons.
 These new powerful online retailers have added editorial content to the offering, which is good but inevitably smells of house-organ journalism; they are also very smart at profiling their customers by utilizing advanced technology, although without much empathy; and on the merchandising side they have merely multiplied the number of brands and products they feature, as opposed to making the coherent and directional selection that men want.
 Hence there is still a great opportunity for the brick-and-mortar retailers to fulfill the need for evolution in choice, but with a consistency and a direction, and most importantly with the added-value of the one-to-one approach.